 Here’s what to expect from a typical PRP injection process:

 - A healthcare professional will draw a sample of your blood.
 The amount of the sample depends on where the PRP will be injected.
-For example, the amount of blood taken for injection into the scalp for one study was 20 milliliters.
+For example, the amount of blood taken for injection into the scalp for was 20 milliliters.
 This is slightly larger than one teaspoon.